muir/nject/README.md

 Due to the use of the "context" package, the mimimum supported Go version is 1.8.
 Support for earlier versions would be easy to add if anyone cares.

+### Development status

+This repo represents continued development of of Blue Owl's [nject](https://github.com/BlueOwlOpenSource/nject) base.
+Blue Owl's code has been in production use for years but has been unchanged for years.

+This version is not yet in production use.